The Cholesterol Myth

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-We’ve all been taught growing up that cholesterol is the enemy of mankind.
-That cholesterol should be avoided at all cause, because you’ll develop heart diseases eating cholesterol-rich food.
+We’ve all been taught growing up that cholesterol is the enemy of mankind; that cholesterol should be avoided at all cause, because you’ll develop heart diseases by eating cholesterol-rich food.
 And that it clogs the arteries, leading to stroke.
 However, it turns out that this claim has evolved to what we call now as a myth.
 In fact, the body – 75% of it – is made up of cholesterol, which our body produced.

 In addition to the list of the essence of cholesterol is its contribution to the production of bile.
 The bile breaks down the grease in our liver, and with it helps the digestion of food.
 Without the bile, bloating and right shoulder pain can be felt.
 We also need this to absorb essential vitamins and minerals.